robstave/angular2-training/session-five/page1.md

  this.http.request(usersUrl).map(response => response.json()).subscribe(result => { this.data = result })
 ```

-Depending on if you want to subscribe to a stream of Responses that you convert or a stream of json data.
+Depending on if you want to subscribe to a stream of responses or a stream of json data.

-## Http.request
+## Http.request api

 The interface for the http.request is explained in the source code.
-One thing to get used to in the
-npm world is browsing the source code
+One thing to get used to in the npm/angular world is browsing the source code.
+If you have an ide like Visual code, you should be able to click into the http call directly.

-Lets check out the code
+Lets check out the code:

 ```typescript
   /**